erickmerchant/handcraft/README.md

 These are proxies of objects with properties that are functions referred to as _tags_ that when run return an instance of `HandcraftElement`.
 There are three because HTML, SVG, and MathML all require different namespaces when creating a DOM element.

-#### HandcraftNode, HandcraftElement, and HandcraftRoot
+#### HandcraftEventTarget, HandcraftNode, HandcraftElement, and HandcraftRoot

 Usually you won't use these directly unless you want to write your own methods.
-They are exported so that methods can be added to their prototype. `HandcraftElement` and `HandcraftRoot` are sub-classes of `HandcraftNode` so they inherit all methods on `HandcraftNode`.
+They are exported so that methods can be added to their prototype. `HandcraftElement` and `HandcraftRoot` are sub-classes of `HandcraftNode` so they inherit all methods on `HandcraftNode`. `HandcraftNode` extends `HandcraftEventTarget`

 ```js
 import {HandcraftElement} from "handcraft/dom.js";